Working with Quest Training

-Since 2013, the average amount of apprentices who successfully complete their qualification through Quest training is 80%.
+Since 2013, the average amount of learners who successfully complete their qualification through Quest Training is 80%.

-Year after year we are proud to be delivering success rates over 13% of the national average.
+Year after year we are proud to be delivering success rates over the national average.

 As part of National Apprenticeship Week 2017, the Skills Funding Agency released the following statistics: